-Cells are analogous to miniature batteries and electrical generators.2 They conduct electricity, create electrical fields, and are powered by a very low level of electrical voltage known as microcurrents.
-A unique bi-polar membrane surrounds each cell and serves as medium that separates intracellular and extracellular fluids.
-Imbedded in this membrane are channels that allow for communications in and out of the cell.
-The opening and closing of these channels are carefully regulated in order to influence cell function under normal and pathological conditions.3 Single molecules or complexes of molecules within the channels allow for the passage of positively and negatively charged atoms (ions) such as sodium, potassium, chloride and calcium.
+Cells are analogous to miniature batteries and electrical generators.
+They conduct electricity, create electrical fields, and are powered by a very low level of electrical voltage known as microcurrents.
+A unique bi-polar membrane surrounds each cell and serves as medium that separates inter cellular and extracellular fluids.
+Embedded in this membrane are channels that allow for communications in and out of the cell.
+The opening and closing of these channels are carefully regulated in order to influence cell function under normal and pathological conditions.
+Single molecules or complexes of molecules within the channels allow for the passage of positively and negatively charged atoms (ions) such as sodium, potassium, chloride and calcium.
 The voltage difference in electrical potential across cell membranes is called membrane potential (Cooper, Hausman, Ch 13).
-Membrane potential arises from the interaction of ion channels and ion pumps that are embedded in the membrane, which maintain different ion concentrations on the intracellular and extracellular sides of a cell membrane.
+Membrane potential arises from the interaction of ion channels and ion pumps that are embedded in the membrane, which maintain different ion concentrations on the inter cellular and extracellular sides of a cell membrane.

 Discovery of ionic channels